 Neural networks are available from several packages in R. Here we use the nnet package (Ripley and 317 Venables, 2017) also described in Venables and Ripley (2002).
-Random forest is efficiently implemented in 318 the ranger package (Wright and Ziegler, 2016) and can be used to to process large data sets.
+Random forest is efficiently implemented in the ranger package (Wright and Ziegler, 2016) and can be used to to process large data sets.
 Generalized 319 Boosted Regression Models are available via the gbm package (Ridgeway, 2017).
 The K-nearest 320 Neighbour Regression is available via the class package i.e. the knn function (Venables and Ripley, 321 2002).
 Of these four algorithms, the K-nearest neighbors is computationally the least intensive and results 322 in relatively simple models, while random forest is computationally the most intensive and results in 323 large models.
-However, a limitation of the K-nearest neighbors approach is that it does not handle high 324 dimensional data in comparison to random forest or neural nets.
+However, a limitation of the K-nearest neighbors approach is that it does not handle high dimensional data in comparison to random forest or neural nets.
 325

 We also test using the same packages to fit models for regression-type problems (e.g. modeling of FAPAR), with the exception of the class package i.e. the knn function which can only be used for classification problems.
-For modeling FAPAR we instead added use of the Cubist approach, available via the Cubist package (Kuhn et al., 2017), and the Extreme Gradient Boosting approach available via the data sets (\gg 1000 observations with \gg 100 covariates).
+For modeling FAPAR we instead added use of the Cubist approach, available via the Cubist package (Kuhn et al., 2017), and the Extreme Gradient Boosting approach available via the xgboost package (Chen and Guestrin, 2016).

-- xgboost package (Chen and Guestrin, 2016). - The caret package has many more MLA of interest for classification and regression problems than

-332 presented here, but many are not fully optimized for large data sets and hence also not applicable for large
+The caret package has many more MLA of interest for classification and regression problems than presented here, but many are not fully optimized for large data sets and hence also not applicable for large data sets ( $\gg 1000$ observations with $\gg 100$ covariates).

-334 Model selection
+Model selection

-335 For model fitting and model selection we use the caret package implementation for automated evaluation cross-validation with refitting implemented in the caret package via the setting (Kuhn, 2008; Kuhn and
+For model fitting and model selection we use the caret package implementation for automated evaluation of models.
+When comparing performance of the models we look at classification accuracy based on cross-validation with refitting implemented in the caret package via the setting (Kuhn, 2008; Kuhn and Johnson, 2013):